 Community Engagement and Education

-While we are awaiting the renovations on our own JCC Theater, the 18th Annual Omaha Jewish Film Festival moves into local theaters this year.
-The alluring smell of freshly-popped popcorn will be wafting in the lobbies.
-In some cases, recliner seats will enhance the comfort of your viewing experience, and the film projections will be state of the art.
-The festival opens with the showing of Shoelaces on Monday, Nov.
-4, 7 p.m. at the Aksarben Cinema, 2110 S 67th St. Advanced tickets will be available online through the Aksarben ticket office (www.aksarbencinema.com) beginning Oct.
+The 18th Annual Omaha Jewish Film Festival opens with the showing of Shoelaces on Monday, Nov.
+4, 7 p.m., at the Aksarben Cinema, 2110 S 67th St. Advanced tickets will be available online through the Aksarben ticket office (www.aksarbencin ema.com) beginning Oct.
 21 at the festival price of $8 per ticket.
-We anticipate a large turnout, so you are encouraged to obtain tickets early.
+We anticipate a packed theater and encourage you to obtain tickets early.

 We extend our thanks to the generous sponsors of this year’s film festival.
 They are The Henry Monsky Lodge of B’nai B’rith, and the following Jewish Federation of Omaha Foundation funds: Klutznick/Creighton Custodial Fund, Kenneth Ray Tretiak Memorial Fund, Ruth Frisch & Oscar S. Belzer Endowment Fund, Avy L. & Roberta L. Miller Film Fund, Samuel & Bess Rothenberg Memorial Endowment Fund, and Special Donor-Advised Fund.